ibexa/documentation-developer/docs/upgrading/4_9_upgrade_other.md

 Some [permission choice loaders](../releases/ez_platform_v3.0_deprecations.md#permission-choice-loaders) and [permission-related methods](../releases/ez_platform_v3.0_deprecations.md#code-cleanup-in-ez-platform-kernel) have been removed.
 If your code uses them, you must rewrite it to use the permission resolver.

-## Container parameters
+## Service container parameters

-A number of Symfony Dependency Injection Container parameters [have been dropped](https://github.com/ezsystems/ezplatform-kernel/blob/v1.0.0/doc/bc/1.0/dropped-container-parameters.md).
+A number of Symfony [service container](../guide/service_container.md) parameters [have been dropped](https://github.com/ezsystems/ezplatform-kernel/blob/v1.0.0/doc/bc/1.0/dropped-container-parameters.md).

 Check if your code uses such invalid parameters: search for them by using the `ezpublish\..*\.class` regular expression pattern.
 When found, replace all the occurrences with fully-qualified class names.